Anuradhapura kingdom: Arrival of Buddhism

-One of the most notable events during the Anuradhapura Kingdom was the introduction of Buddhism to the country.
-A strong alliance existed between Devanampiya Tissa (250–210 BC) and Ashoka of India, who sent a missionary of 5 monks including Arahat Mahinda, and a novice.
+One of the most notable events during the Anuradhapura kingdom was the introduction of Buddhism to the country.
+A strong alliance existed between Devanampiya Tissa (250–210 BC) and Ashoka of India, who sent a mission of five monks including Arahat Mahinda, and a novice.
 They encountered Devanampiya Tissa at Mihintale on a Poson poya day.
 After this meeting, king Devanampiya Tissa embraced Buddhism and the order of monks was established in the country.
 The king, guided by Arahat Mahinda, took steps to firmly establish Buddhism in the country.

 Soon afterwards, the bhikkhuni Sanghamitta arrived from India in order to establish the Bhikkhuni sasana (order of nuns) in the country.
 She brought along with her a sapling from the Sri Maha Bodhi, the tree under which the Buddha attained enlightenment.
 The king sent his cousin, Prince Aritta to Dambakolapatuna to escort the delegation back to Anuradhapura.
 The bo sapling was then planted at the Mahamevna Gardens in Anuradhapura and bestowed the newly planted Jaya Sri Maha Bodhi. on his kingdom.
 Prince Aritta along with other men was ordained by Arahat Madinda, thus establishing the order of the monks in Sri Lanka.
 Similarly Lady Anula, a member of the royal family was ordained along with 400 other women.
 This was the origin of the order of the nuns.
-Subsequently Buddhism was established as the main religion of Sri Lanka.
+Subsequently, Buddhism was established as the main religion of Sri Lanka.

-Arrival of the Sacred Tooth Relic
+Arrival of the sacred tooth relic

-During the reign of Kithsirimevan (301–328), Sudatta, the sub king of Kalinga, and Hemamala brought the Tooth Relic of the Buddha to Sri Lanka because of unrest in their country.
+During the reign of Kithsirimevan (301–328), Sudatta, the sub king of Kalinga, and Hemamala brought the tooth relic of the Buddha to Sri Lanka because of unrest in their country.
 Kithsirimevan carried it in procession and placed the relic in a mansion named Datadhatughara.
 He ordered this procession to be held annually which is still taking place in the country.
-The Tooth Relic of the Buddha soon became one of the most sacred objects in the country and a symbol of kingship.
-The person who was in possession of the Tooth Relic was identified to be the rightful ruler of the country.
+The tooth relic of the Buddha soon became one of the most sacred objects in the country and a symbol of kingship.
+The person who was in possession of the tooth relic was identified to be the rightful ruler of the country.
 Therefore, it was often enshrined within the royal palace itself.